 3. Royal Dornoch, Sutherland

 Royal Durnoch is a championship course ranked 5th in the world and 1st in Scotland by the latest Golf Digest in 2016.
-Located close to the Highland coastline on Scotland’s East, this course is a spectacular place to play and a great place for holiday makers.
+Located close to the Highland coastline on Scotland’s East, this course is a spectacular place to play and a great place for people on vacation.
 The course itself offers incredible views of Dornoch Firth and the crashing waves will form a backdrop to your game.
 A proud member of Highland Golf Links, this course and club is wild, isolated and so much fun!
 The club is semi-private so both visitors can book allocated tee times.

 Address: Golf Rd, Dornoch IV25 3LW